dataiap/dataiap/day2/README.md

 *  `edgecolor='blue'`: set the color of the bar's border.
 * `label='a name'`: give a set of bars a name.
 Later, we will teach you how to create legends that will display the labels.

+For example, the following would draw a set of red bars:

+    subplot.bar(left, ys, color='red')

 ### Line Plots [documentation](http://matplotlib.sourceforge.net/api/axes_api.html#matplotlib.axes.Axes.plot)

+Line plots are typically used when graphing data with two continuous dimensions.
+In addition, drawing the line implies that we can extrapolate values between adjacent points on the line.
+This is a key difference between line plots and scatter plots.

 `subplot.plot(xs, ys, **kwargs)`

 The `plot` command draws a line graph.
 It takes a list of x values and y values, and draws a line between every adjacent pair of points.
+Try it out using the data in the previous section.

 `subplot.plot(xs1, ys1, xs2, ys2, ...)` is a convenient shorthand for: